dice-group/LIMES/limes-core/manual/user_manual.md

 * Each data source must be given an ID via the tag `ID`.
 * The endpoint of the data source needs to be explicated via the `ENDPOINT` tag.
-    + In the data to be queried from a SPARQL end point, the `ENDPOINT` tag is set to the SPARQL endpoint URI.
+    + If the data is to be queried from a SPARQL end point, the `ENDPOINT` tag must be set to the corresponding SPARQL endpoint URI.
-    + In case the data is stored in a local files (CSV, N3, TURTLE, etc.), `ENDPOINT` tag is to be set to the absolute path of the file containing the data to link.
+    + In case the data is stored in a local file (CSV, N3, TURTLE, etc.), `ENDPOINT` tag must be set to the absolute path of the file containing the data.
-* The variable associated with this endpoint must be specified.
-This is done by setting the `VAR` tag.
-This variable is used later when specifying the metric used to compare the entities retrieved from the source and target endpoints.
+* The `VAR` tag describes the variable associated with the aformentioned endpoint.
+This variable is also used later, when specifying the metric used to link the entities retrieved from the source and target endpoints.
 * The fourth property is set via the `PAGESIZE` tag.
-This property must be set to the maximal number of triples returned by the SPARQL endpoint to address.
+This property must be set to the maximal number of triples returned by the SPARQL endpoint.
 For example, the [DBpedia endpoint](http://dbpedia.org/sparql) returns a maximum of 1000 triples for each query.
-LIMES' SPARQL module can still retrieve all relevant instances for the mapping if given this value.
-If the SPARQL endpoint does not limit the number of triple it returns or if the input is a file, the value of `PAGESIZE` should be set to -1.
+LIMES' SPARQL module can still retrieve all relevant instances for the mapping even the value is set.
+If the SPARQL endpoint does not limit the number of triples it returns or if the input is a file, the value of `PAGESIZE` should be set to -1.
-* The restrictions of the data to retrieved can be set via the `RESTRICTION` tag.
-This tag allows to limit the entries that are retrieved the LIMES' query module.
+* The restrictions on the queried data can be set via the `RESTRICTION` tag.
+This tag allows to constrain the entries that are retrieved the LIMES' query module.
 In this particular example, we only instances of MESH concepts.
 * The `PROPERTY` tag allows to specify the properties that will be used during the linking.
-It is important to note that the property tagcan also be used to specify the preprocessing on the input data.
+It is important to note that the property tag can also be used to specify the preprocessing on the input data.
 For example, setting `rdfs:label AS nolang`, one can ensure that the language tags get removed from each `rdfs:label` before it is written in the cache.
 Pre-processing functions can be piped into one another by using `->`.
 For example, `rdfs:label AS nolang->lowercase` will compute `lowercase(nolang(rdfs:label))`.

 The pre-processing functions include:
 * `nolang` for removing language tags,